rueckstiess/fruitsalad/README.md

 python fruitsalad.py <logfile>
 ```

-to output the scrambled version to _stdout_, or redirect the output to a file by appending `> redacted.log` to the end.
+to output the scrambled version to _stdout_, or redirect the output to a file by adding `> redacted.log` to the end of the command.

 ### DISCLAMER